UPSC NDA Syllabus 2025: Maths, GAT, GK, English Syllabus PDF Download

 • Binomial distribution, examples of random experiments giving rise to Binominal distribution

-The syllabus of General Ability is given below:
+The syllabus of NDA General Ability is given below:

-• Question paper on General Knowledge will broadly cover the subjects - Physics, Chemistry, General Science, Social Studies, Geography, and Current Events.
+• The question paper on General Knowledge will broadly cover the subjects - Physics, Chemistry, General Science, Social Studies, Geography, and Current Events.

 • The syllabus given below is designed to indicate the scope of these subjects included in this paper.